-Chrome is, for many people, the first thing installed on a new MacBook.
-It makes sense: in its early days Chrome gained a reputation for being lightweight and fast.
+Google Chrome’s overwhelming popularity on macOS is quite a feat for a non-default browser, but it makes sense.
+In its early days, Chrome had a reputation for being lightweight and fast.
 It was better than Safari and Firefox, people said.
-And it was true, at the time.

 1. Chrome Drains Your MacBook Battery